- Is your drafting chair hurting your back?

 Drafting chairs with arms vs no arms

 This is more of a case-to-case or preferential basis.
 Generally speaking, drafting chairs with arms are better suited for work, especially if you tend to work long hours daily.
-Armrests can provide you with relief if you need a break and also function as leverage or support if you need to work with your arms at a particular angle.
+Armrests can provide you with relief if you need a break and function as leverage or support if you need to work with your arms at a particular angle.

 Armless chairs are usually lighter and more mobile.
 Armless models are better in smaller spaces or with those who are often moving around while working.